DataBiosphere/data-portal/content/guides/userguides/terra-export.md

 Additional resources
 --------------------

-If you'd like to learn more, you might find the Jupyter notebooks in the [Data Consumer Vignette][dcv] repository useful.

-There are many different ways to launch Jupyter Notebooks including:
+If you would like to learn more, you might find the Jupyter notebooks in the [Data Consumer Vignettes][dcv] repository useful.
+There are several ways to run the Jupyter notebooks in that repository, including:

 -   Running [Jupyter Notebook](https://jupyter.org/) or
     [JupyterLab][jupyterlab] locally on your own system

--   Running on the cloud for free via [Binder](https://mybinder.org/)
+-   Running notebooks in the cloud for free via [Binder](https://mybinder.org/) or [Google Colaboratory][colab]

--   Running on the cloud via [Terra](https://terra.bio/)
+-   Running notebooks in the cloud via [Terra](https://terra.bio/)

   [dcv]: <https://github.com/HumanCellAtlas/data-consumer-vignettes>
   [jupyterlab]: <https://blog.jupyter.org/jupyterlab-is-ready-for-users-5a6f039b8906>